 Region: Ötztal Valley

-After reaching the Schartle mountain, I hear my dad asking the question of the day.
 “No, we have to continue for a little bit longer,” I answer.
-The prospect of further amazing spots for a break keeps us going.
+The prospect of further amazing views keeps us going.
 However, we don’t get very far.
-A wooden bench next to the Waalweg path in the upper part of Fundustal Valley is too tempting.
-We cannot resist and take a short break.
-The summits of the Geigenkamm ridge reach high up into the sky.
-Alpine roses are blossoming around us.
-We can hear the Waal river close by.
-This is so difficult – there are too many tempting spots for a break.
-At some point though, the call of the Frischmannhütte Alpine hut on the other side of the valley becomes irresistible.
-After a meal, I’m drawn to the Fundusfeiler peak.
-“You go ahead.
-We’re enjoying this terrace so much, we’ll just stay here,” my parents confess.
+A wooden bench next to the Waalweg trail near the end of the Fundustal Valley is too tempting.
+We cannot resist and decide to take a short break.
+Above us the Geigenkamm ridge reaches high into the sky.
+Alpine roses blossom around us.
+We can hear the the rushing waters of the Waal river close by.
+To be honest, we could stay here for hours.
+There are so many tempting spots for a break.
+Eventually we manage to tear ourselves away and continue to the Frischmannhütte, an alpine hut on the other side of the valley.
+After a hearty meal I find myself drawn to the Fundusfeiler peak.
+“You go ahead,“ my parents say. „We’re enjoying this terrace so much, we’ll stay here.“ I do as they say and make my way up to the top of the mountain at 3,000 metres above sea level.
+To be honest, I would like to stay up here longer – here on this peak, enjoying each and every ridge and summit on the horizon.
+But I’d better get going after all, I’ve got a long descent ahead of me.

-2. Winter Hike to the Brunschkopf Peak
+2. Winter Walk to the Brunschkopf Peak

 Category: Hiking